top of page

 Certain new home buyers see the cost of engaging an independent building inspector and building reports as an unjustified expense.

-Clearly Isaac is facing a lot of unjustified expense, even if / when his warranty insurance kicks
+Clearly Isaac is facing a lot of unjustified expense, even if / when his warranty insurance kicks in.

 The Importance of New Home Buyers engaging an Independent Building Inspector